Skip to main content

 Hero image for keyhole tutorials.

-πŸ”₯ Fourier series reveal a remarkable idea: complex periodic signals can be described as a combination of simple sine and cosine waves.
-This powerful concept, discovered while studying heat flow, is now fundamental in mathematics, physics, and engineering.
+πŸ”₯ Fourier series reveal a remarkable idea: many complex periodic signals can be represented or approximated as combinations of sine and cosine waves.
+This powerful concept, developed while studying heat flow, is now fundamental in mathematics, physics, and engineering.

 Fourier series explained main picture.